System design interview guide

 Core design approaches

-Shard by doc vs term
+Shard by doc id vs shard by term

 Detailed design